Care

 The fastest way: dishwasher, top rack, normal cycle.
 The silicone is food-grade and handles heat without warping or absorbing flavour.

 Hand-washing also works — warm water, unscented washing-up liquid, a soft sponge.
-Avoid bleach, oven cleaner, or abrasive scourers; they shorten the mat's lifespan without cleaning any better than soap.
+Avoid bleach, oven cleaner, or abrasive scourers.

 Storage

 The mat rolls up loosely — useful for cupboards, drawers, or travel.
-Don't fold it sharply or store it under something heavy long-term; over months that can leave a crease in the silicone.
+Don't fold it sharply or store it under something heavy long-term.

 Supervision

-As with any feeding accessory, always supervise your dog while they're using the mat, especially during the first few uses.
+As with any feeding accessory, always supervise your dog while they're using either mat, especially during the first few uses.

 Questions